nmulani/medicare-data-analysis/README.md

 ### Hospital Charges and Medicare Payments in Maryland

-The stripplot we created a bit above showing hospital charges by state for DRG 470 also included some states that had much less variance in hospital charges than California.
-One of the most even and low distributions for hospital charges appeared to be in Maryland.
+The stripplot we created a bit above showing hospital charges by state for DRG 470 also included some locations that had much less difference in statewide hospital charges than California.
+One of the lowest and most evenly distributed collection of hospital charges appeared to be in Maryland.
 We can use the same 'groupby' dataset we created above to take a look at the 'pairplot' for the relationship between Average Medicare Payments and Average Covered Charges for DRG 470 in Maryland.

 ```python